JamFactory supports and promotes outstanding design and craftsmanship through our widely acclaimed studios, galleries

-JamFactory’s purpose-built studios for ceramics, glass, furniture and metal design provide skills and business training for artists and designers through our rigorous two-year Associate training program.
+JamFactory’s purpose-built studios for ceramics, glass, furniture, jewellery and metal design provide skills and business training for artists and designers through our rigorous two-year Associate training program.

 Our exhibition and retail spaces showcase contemporary Australian craft practice and offer a wide range of high quality and collectable craft and design.